If you’re not doing self-myofascial release work before and after each workout, you are missing out on the one thing, if done

 - Increased flexibility

 - Improved strength and performance

-Muscles contain receptors… spindles and golgi tendon organs (gto).
+Muscles contain two types of neuro receptors.
+The spindles and golgi tendon organs (gto).
 Spindles are parallel to the muscle

 fibers, while gto are found at the tendinous junction.
 The muscle spindles monitor changes in muscle fibers and the CNS’s interaction with the fibers.
 When triggered, the spindles cause the myotatic stretch reflex.
 A shortening of the muscle tissue that can causes inflexibility, lack of mobility and even pain.
 Golgi tendon organs are located at the musculotendinous junction, where the tendons and muscles verge.
 They sense changes in muscular tension.
 Stimulation of the GTO’s past a certain threshold inhibits the muscle